rafalwrzeszcz/dnd-toolkit/README.md

 ## Audio

 Currently only implemented handler for audio subsystem is `Spotify`.
 It uses D-Bus to send playback requests to local **Spotify** client.
-You need to have it installed and runnin for the driver to make any effect - otherwise it will not fail, but just send messages that will not be handled by any consumer, thus make no effect.
+You need to have it installed and running for the driver to make any effect - otherwise it will not fail, but just send messages that will not be handled by any consumer, thus make no effect.

 ## gRPC setup